makrai/notes/stalnaker68-cond.md

   * There may be further formal constraints that can plausibly be imposed
   * don't expect to find semantic conditions sufficient to guarantee uniqueness
   * The questions ~ are reformulations of the pragmatic problem of counterfactls
-    * "On what basis do we select a selection function
+    * On what basis do we select a selection function
-    * "What are the criteria for ordering possible worlds?"
+    * What are the criteria for ordering possible worlds?
     * a problem in the application of conditional logic
   * The conditions that I have mentioned above are sufficient, however, to define the semantical notions of validity and consequence for cond logic